Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection: Set Up

-In this section, we will first detail the evaluation protocol, datasets used.
-Later we will discuss the performance of our approach with various state-of-the-art approaches.
+In this section, we will first detail the evaluation protocol, evaluation metrics, and datasets used.

-In alignment with the training and evaluation protocol established by Yan \emph{et al.} \cite{yan2024deepfakebench}, the models undergo initial training on the FaceForensics++ c23 dataset \cite{rossler2019faceforensics++}.
+\paragraph{Dataset and Evaluation} In alignment with the training and evaluation protocol established by Yan \emph{et al.} \cite{yan2024deepfakebench}, the models undergo initial training on the FaceForensics++ c23 dataset \cite{rossler2019faceforensics++}.
 Subsequent evaluations employ a cross-domain test using datasets such as Celeb-DF v1 (CDFv1) \cite{li2020celeb}, Celeb-DF v2 (CDFv2) \cite{li2020celeb}, and FaceShifter (Fsh) \cite{li2020fsh}, thereby providing a robust framework to test the generalization capabilities of all the models.
 While the existing benchmarks do not encompass tests on emerging diffusion models, our research extends to examining generalizability with novel synthetic samples.
-Utilizing state-of-the-art diffusion models like DDPM \cite{ho2020denoising}, DDIM \cite{song2020denoising}, and LDM \cite{rombach2022high} (wihtout text-guidance), we generate 10,000 images (from each model) from the CelebA dataset--none of which were included in training phase.
-This approach enables a comprehensive evaluation of model’s adaptability to novel and unseen data, leveraging its potential for practical deployment in digital forensics.
-To assess the effectiveness of the results we use AUC (Area Under the Curve) and EER (Equal Error Rate) as fundamental metrics \cite{yan2024deepfakebench}.
+Utilizing state-of-the-art diffusion models like DDPM \cite{ho2020denoising}, DDIM \cite{song2020denoising}, and LDM \cite{rombach2022high} (wihtout text-guidance), we generate approximately 50,000 images from the CelebA dataset weights--none of which were included in training phase.
+This approach enables a comprehensive evaluation of model’s adaptability to novel and unseen data, leveraging its potential for practical deployment in digital forensics (Refer to Table \ref{data-tab}).

+\paragraph{Metrics} To assess the effectiveness of the results we use AUC (Area Under the Curve) and EER (Equal Error Rate) as fundamental metrics \cite{yan2024deepfakebench}.
+The AUROC represents the degree of separability achieved by the model, indicating how well the model can distinguish between normal and anomalous images.
+The AUROC is calculated as the area under the ROC curve, which plots the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings \cite{fawcett2006introduction}.
+The formula for AUROC can be expressed as,

+The Equal Error Rate (EER) is a metric used to evaluate the performance of a binary classification system, especially in biometric verification or detection tasks.
+It is the point at which the False Acceptance Rate (FAR) and the False Rejection Rate (FRR) are equal.
+EER is defined as,

+where \( \tau^* \) is the decision threshold that minimizes the difference between FAR and FRR.
+The EER provides a single scalar value to compare systems: lower EER indicates better system performance.
+It is often visualized on a Receiver Operating Characteristic (ROC) curve as the point where the curve intersects the line \( \text{FPR} = 1 - \text{TPR} \).